csl7b5/Anesthesia-Nociceptive-Event-Detection/README.md

 # Anesthesia-Nociceptive-Event-Detection
 Harnessing deep learning versus classical machine learning for nociceptive event detection.
-Diagnosing high importance features, best practices, and justifying model complexity and overhead for usage in clinical settings.
+Diagnosing high-importance features, best practices, and justifying model complexity and overhead for usage in clinical settings.

 This repository contains the implementation of a nociception prediction model using physiological signals and anesthetic drug data.
 The core methodology leverages **Transfer Learning (TL)** using **Temporal Convolutional Networks (TCN)** to adapt a base model to individual patients with minimal data.